top of page

 Fishermen_Feeding_Mainers_Logo.png

 The groundfish fleet in Maine (those who fish for species like cod, haddock, and flounder) has seen declining value for the past five years.
-When COVID-19 struck, and the food system and restaurants closed, those struggles were amplified in an astounding way.
-From the five-year average, the value of landed groundfish in Maine is down an astonishing 73%.
+When COVID-19 struck and restaurants closed, those struggles were amplified in an astounding way.
+The value of landed groundfish in Maine collapsed, down an astonishing 73% compared to the five-year average.
 Most shockingly, a large driver for the decline is the high percentage of fish not even being sold.
-This means that fishermen were landing fish and it is going unsold even at low prices.
-This caused many fishermen to be forced to stay tied to the dock despite needing to make money to support their families.
+This means that fishermen brought in fish that didn't sell, even at low prices, causing a loss on their trips.
+As a result, many fishermen had to stay tied to the dock, despite needing to make money to support their families.

-Simultaneously, we have seen a significant rise in food insecurity in Maine with the onset of COVID with close to 15% of our population needing better access to food.
+Simultaneously, we saw a significant rise in food insecurity in Maine, with close to 15% of our population needing better access to food.

-Between October 2020 and November 2023, MCFA purchased over 800,000 pounds of fish for the program and paid local processors to cut and freeze the fish, infusing more than $2.2 million back into the Maine economy.
-Over a million seafood meals have been donated across a network of more than 250 food banks and over 30 school districts.
+Between October 2020 and July 2024, MCFA purchased over 1,000,000 pounds of fish for the program and paid local processors to cut and freeze the fish, infusing more than $2.4 million back into the Maine economy.
+Over 1.3 million seafood meals have been donated across a network of more than 350 food banks and over 60 school districts.

 Randy Cushman